Cleridae: Stored product entomology

 Necrobia rufipes, commonly known as the red-legged ham beetle, is of particular importance in stored product entomology.
-N. rufipes infests dried or smoked meats, especially those products that are stored unwrapped for long periods of time.
+It infests dried or smoked meats, especially those products that are stored unwrapped for long periods of time.
 Adults feed on the surface of the products, while the larvae damage the meat by boring down usually in the fatty parts.
-N. rufipes has been recorded to have fed upon a large variety of items ranging from hides and dried figs to Egyptian mummies.
+Necrobia rufipes has been recorded feeding upon a large variety of items ranging from hides and dried figs to Egyptian mummies.
 In addition, products such as wool and silk can become infested, but not destroyed.

 Medico-legal entomology

 Since clerids are predaceous in nature, they have been found feeding on fly larvae as well as the skin and bones of carrion.
 Most clerids are not useful in forensics because of their food choice, but some species such as Necrobia rufipes can be useful.
 Necrobia rufipes is attracted towards carrion in the later stages of decomposition, so its arrival on carrion can help provide an estimate for the post-mortem interval or PMI.
-Although the checkered beetle is not the most significant insect on carrion, the beetles predaceous nature and its ability to reproduce in carrion that is exposed to the environment provides some forensic importance.
+Although the checkered beetle is not the most significant insect on carrion, the beetle's predaceous nature and its ability to reproduce in carrion that is exposed to the environment provides some forensic importance.